details news market workshops advertise sponsor contact mailing list

 But events like this cannot survive on admissions alone.
 Help us keep the magic going.
 We need supporting members!
 Membership dollars help us to grow the Fair.
 We purchase things like easels for classrooms, signage, facility expenses for new features of the Fair.
 They even help fund awards for new exhibits and features.
 And, our membership fees have not increased at all in our 5 years!
 Become a member today and help us grow the Fair (see below to sign up now!)
 Click here to see current member list.

 member appreciation: we wanted to show our appreciation for our Fair members, who have gone above and beyond to invest in the Fair.
 Our members are our grass roots sponsors.
 Membership dollars go toward improving everyone's Fair experience.
 Things like buying easels for our classrooms, buying exhibit materials for our exhibits (fabric, tables, hangers and pins, white gloves, etc).
 It even helps to fund some of the awards!
 We are thankful for all our members.
 So we create, with the help of Fair vendors, several membership appreciation totes each year.
 We cannot afford to give one to every member, but each year a few receive our tote of appreciation.
 Everyone who joined the Fair as a member during the period from Fair to Fair have an opportunity to participate in the drawing for the totes.
-The 2011 recipients, with two exceptions, were at the Fair on the day they won.
-The members who won are: Ellen Black, Janice Clingman, Jody Cull, Ruth Darelius, Bill Dineen, and Karen Ortland.
-Congratulations everyone!
-Click here to see what our totes may have included (each was different) in 2011

 thank you to ALL our members...you are appreciated!